 Have you ever written Linux daemons?
 If you don't but you want then you should know that daemons are simple programs.
 You can just "daemonize" them by default tools.

 start-stop-daemon.
-Of course you can find some example of usage this tool.
+Of course, you can find some examples of using this tool.

 Or even go to the official

 docs, but, unfortunately, this is not so easy as you think.
 Well, as for me - it was a long way to

 success.
 Therefore I'm going to simplify your research process and show ready-to-use code.